ivanreese/dotfiles/README.md

 npm ls -g --depth=0

 # Then, install whichever ones I want, such as:
-npm install -g cdig coffeescript gulp-cli netlify-cli npm surge
+npm install -g coffeescript netlify-cli npm surge

 # On my previous Mac, run this to see all the App Store apps I have installed:
 mas list